SabriACUN/Unity-File-Thief/README.md

   }
 }
 </pre>
 ··· For NOW warning not important "Your security rules are defined as public, so anyone can steal, modify, or delete data in your database." ···
-&nbsp;&nbsp;&nbsp;&nbsp;We've set up Storage! now Realime Database.
 11- Go to Sidebar and open Build again.
 Choose Realtime Database.
 &nbsp;&nbsp;&nbsp;&nbsp;· Create Database
 &nbsp;&nbsp;&nbsp;&nbsp;· You can open in Test Mode.